 The CCG Engagement Team supports individual GP practices and their Patient Participation Groups to engage with their practice populations about changes and developments such as branch closures, staff changes and premises developments.
 The Team also supports practices and PPGs with quality improvement projects such as innovations like the 'walk, talk, walk' group at the Aspen Medical Centre.
 This is an opportunity for patients registered with the practice to meet together in the fresh air, get some exercise and talk informally.
-This was an idea from the PPG to reduce isolation and promote exercise in an urban area.
-The CCG Engagement Team gave the Aspen PPG a platform to promote this to other PPGs across the county; as a matter of fact, the face to face Countywide PPG Network meeting scheduled for May 2022 will be followed by a 'walk, talk, walk' for interested members.
+This project is now up for a national award.